Han Dynasty — Golden Era of Legendary Civilians

-Han was divided into two periods, the Western Han (202 BC — 8 AD) and the Eastern Han (25 AD — 220 AD).
+The Han Dynasty comprised two periods: the Western Han (202 BC — 8 AD) and the Eastern Han (25 AD — 220 AD).

 Jade Box of Han — Museum of the Western Han Mausoleum of the Nanyue King (Photo by Dongmaiying)

-Facts About the Han Dynasty
+Han Dynasty Facts

-The major ethnic group in China, the Han People, is named after this dynasty.
+• The major ethnic group in China, the Han People, is named after this dynasty.

 Chinese Character is named after this empire, too, the Han Zi.

-Han had many civilian or slave-born emperors, queens, generals, and ministers.
+• Han had many civilian or slave-born emperors, queens, generals, and ministers.
 They gained everything through their extraordinary ability, not their family origin.

-The Han Dynasty's largest city was its capital, Chang An, which was three times bigger than the Contemporaneous ancient city of Rome.
+• The Han Dynasty's largest city was its capital, Chang'an, which was three times bigger than the Contemporaneous ancient city of Rome.

 Imperial Jade Seal of Queens of Han — Shaanxi History Museum (Photo by Dongmaiying)

-Taoism Religion was formed, and Buddhism was imported to China during the Han era.
+• Taoism Religion was formed, and Buddhism was imported to China during the Han era.

-The 12 Chinese Zodiac Animals were officially set and widely used.
+• The 12 Chinese Zodiac Animals were officially set and widely used.

-Smaller cities began to specialize in the division of labor, such as handicraft centers, commercial centers, etc.
+• Smaller cities began to specialize in the division of labor, such as handicraft centers, commercial centers, etc.

-The first specialized public school in the history of China was built to teach talented people.
+• The first specialized public school in the history of China was built to teach talented people.

-The government set up a department to manage prices and supplies of products in the market, which made a profit.
+• The government set up a department to manage prices and supplies of products in the market, which made a profit.

-Professional historians were set to accurately record the daily activities of the emperors, including whom they met, what they said, with whom they had slept, etc.
+• Professional historians were set to accurately record the daily activities of the emperors, including whom they met, what they said, with whom they had slept, etc.

 Unearthed Brocade Barcer of Han — Xinjiang Museum (Photo by Dongmaiying)